 You can find calcium supplements in many major pet store chains and on reptile-friendly websites.

-So, if you’re thinking of sharing a leaf of spinach with your beardie, you might want to pick another veggie.
+If you’re thinking of sharing a leaf of spinach with your beardie, you might want to pick another veggie.
 If you have to give them some form of sustenance, one leaf of spinach won’t hurt them—but don’t make it a habit.
 Even though there won’t be any harmful side effects and it’s non-toxic in moderation, it can be detrimental over time because of the high amounts of oxalates naturally found in the plant.

-So, yes—bearded dragons can eat spinach on occasion, but you should avoid it if you can.
-Try to look for other avenues when you’re giving your beardie greens.
+So, while bearded dragons can eat spinach on occasion, you should avoid it if you can.
+Try to look for other avenues when you’re giving greens to your beardie.